samox03/habitTracker_Python/README.md

 - Add habit
 - Remove habit
 - Add a description of the habit
-- Define Periodicity of habits (Daily or weekly)
+- Define the tracking frequency of habits (Daily or weekly)
-- Mark a habit as completed
+- Checkoff a habit once it is done for its frenquence
 - get a reminder if a habid period got missed
-- get some congratulation if a habit successfully got tracked for 1 month
+- get some congratulation if a habit successfully got tracked for 2 weeks

 The tracker allows some analytical actions like: